Stifel lifts Canoo Inc. [GOEV] price estimate. Who else is bullish?

 An analysis of insider ownership at Canoo Inc. [GOEV]

-117 institutional holders increased their position in Canoo Inc. [NASDAQ:GOEV] by around 18,653,784 shares.
-Additionally, 45 investors decreased positions by around 8,000,913 shares, while 37 investors held positions by with 35,560,552 shares.
-The mentioned changes placed institutional holdings at 62,215,249 shares, according to the latest SEC report filing.
-GOEV stock had 51 new institutional investments in for a total of 3,551,781 shares, while 20 institutional investors sold positions of 1,406,031 shares during the same period.
+Positions in Canoo Inc. stocks held by institutional investors increased at the end of Monday and at the time of the Monday reporting period, where 114 institutional holders increased their position in Canoo Inc. [NASDAQ:GOEV] by around 18,415,269 shares.
+Additionally, 46 investors decreased positions by around 8,117,744 shares, while 39 investors held positions by with 35,595,738 shares.
+The mentioned changes placed institutional holdings at 62,128,751 shares, according to the latest SEC report filing.
+GOEV stock had 48 new institutional investments in for a total of 3,520,678 shares, while 21 institutional investors sold positions of 1,406,431 shares during the same period.